mapbox/maki/README.markdown

 # Maki

-Maki is a point of interest icon set.
+Maki is a point of interest icon set intended for use with Tilemill maps.

+Parameters:

+- Three sizes for each icon: 10/15/20 px, with flexibility for certain icons that need more height or width.
+- Single color, with 50% transparent white outline.

 ## Icon backlog: